Gutek8134/AID-dice-rolling/README.md

 Used when script is rolling an n-sided dice with 1-n values<br><br>
 "startingLevel": starting level for the characters<br>
 It's the default starting value used when you're adding a character with some stats not specified.<br><br>
+"punishment": number<br>
+Defines the punishment when dead character is skillchecked.
 "characters": {characters}
 Holds characters' objects.<br><br>
 Character object syntax:

 > "Name": {<br>
+>
+> "hp": number
 >
 > > "stat1": {<br>
 > > "level": number<br>